-You can pretty much wander around anywhere in Singapore and not only FEEL but also BE very safe.
+You can pretty much wander around any neighborhood in Singapore and not only feel but also be very safe.
 And that’s great news because you’ll definitely want to wander around this island nation taking in all its deliciousness.

 But obviously, you’re in a city of 5.6 million people.
 Just because it might be one of the safest countries in the world, doesn’t mean it’s a utopia.